Spezio Tuholer: Design

 The Tuholer is a tandem two-seat, strut-braced, low-wing, open cockpit aircraft with conventional landing gear.
-The dual control aircraft can be flown solo rear cockpit only.
+The dual control aircraft can be flown solo from the rear cockpit only.
 The fuselage is welded steel tubing with wooden stringers and fabric covering.
 The dual wing spars are wood, with wood ribs and fabric covering.
 The fuel tank is made of fiberglass.
 The horizontal stabilizer uses a Piper Cub style screw jack for trim.
 The rear headrest can be built streamlined flush with the vertical stabilizer or tapered.

 Operational history

 The designer flew the prototype 16 years.